markblokpoel/mathlib/paper.md

 selected items according, i.e., $\arg\max_{I'\in\mathcal{P}(I)}\sum_{i \in I'}v(i) + \sum_{i, j \in I'}b(i,j)$.

-Assuming familiarity with the formal specification, the ```mathlib``` implementation below illustrates how the code is easy to read as it maps onto mathematical expressions in the specification.
+Assuming familiarity with the formal specification, the ```mathlib``` implementation below illustrates how the code is easy to read as it maps onto mathematical expressions in the specification (Table \autoref{subset}).

 ```scala
 type Item = String